16. Fair value estimation#

 For flow products that are relatively liquid, we can aim at extracting all the pricing information from price indications and trades in the market, without having to resort to economic theories of fair value.
 In this setup, we consider their price the one that market participants are willing to pay for.

-These makes all these price observations noisy estimates of the fair price, so if we want to estimate a fair price out of them we need to be able to separate the signal from the noise, or in other words, filter those observations.
+These makes all these price observations noisy estimates of the fair value, so if we want to estimate a fair value out of them we need to be able to separate the signal from the noise, or in other words, filter those observations.
 This is precisely what, under certain model assumptions, a Kalman filter does.

 16.2.1.
 The Kalman Filter model for pricing#